Pruner Jobs in USA with Visa Sponsorship

 Do pruners qualify for H-1B sponsorship?

-Pruners can qualify for H-1B sponsorship if the position requires specialized knowledge in horticulture, botany, or related fields.
+Pruners can qualify for H-1B visa sponsorship if the position requires specialized knowledge in horticulture, botany, or related fields.
 The role must require at least a bachelor's degree in plant sciences and involve complex decision-making about plant health, not just manual cutting.
 Research institutions and botanical gardens are most likely to sponsor these positions.

 What degree do I need for H-1B sponsorship as a pruner?